render-07/medical-information-system/README.md

         heroku login

-- Lastly is to run the backend server of the app in the root directory.
+- Lastly is to run the backend server of the app in the root directory and the frontend of the app in the client directory.

         yarn server

+        yarn start

 - For more instructions visit official website of Heroku at https://devcenter.heroku.com/articles.